Laboratory Safety

 For international shipments we strongly recommend the hiring of a customs broker or shipping agent to guide you through this complex process.
 Please contact Laboratory Safety for a list of approved customs brokers/shipping agents.
 Utilizing one of these vendors will cost between $500-$700 for a domestic shipment and $1,200+ for an international shipment, depending on various import/export permits, licenses and custom’s paperwork that may be required.

-If you wish to proceed to ship the package yourself, have the recipient of the shipment check for any necessary import permits needed in order to bring materials into the destination country.
+If you wish to proceed to ship the package yourself, the recipient of the shipment must check for any necessary import permits needed in order to bring materials into the destination country.
 Each country has specific requirements.
 If appropriate paperwork is not received by the customs official in the destination country, the material will not be allowed entrance.
 In some instances, the customs office may contact you and the paperwork will be rushed and in other cases the package will be destroyed.
-Therefore, it is highly imperative to work out paperwork requirements before sending the package to an international location.
+Therefore, it is imperative to know what the paperwork requirements are before sending the package to an international location.
 A good starting point to determine US export/import requirements is to contact the National Center for Import/Export (NCIE) at 301-851-3300.

 Always contact the country’s customs office before planning an import, especially in the beginning when learning the international shipping procedures of a country.